ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 the codepoint used for the SETTINGS_ENABLE_WEBTRANSPORT parameter.
 Because of that, any WebTransport endpoint MUST wait for the peer's SETTINGS frame before sending or processing any WebTransport traffic.
-When multiple versions are supported by both of the peers, the highest version supported by both is selected.
+When multiple versions are supported by both of the peers, the most recent version supported by both is selected.

 The data exchanged over the CONNECT stream is transmitted across intermediaries, and thus cannot be versioned using a SETTINGS parameter.
 To